iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 - The semantic structure.

 ### Warning
+The lack of an error returned from this method is in of itself not enough to conclude that the credential can be trusted.
+This section contains more information on additional checks that should be carried out before and after calling this method.

+#### The state of the issuer's DID Document
+The caller must ensure that `issuer` represents an up-to-date DID Document.
+The convenience method `Resolver::resolveCredentialIssuer` can help extract the latest available state of the issuer's DID Document.

+#### Properties that are not validated
  There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
 `credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
 These should be manually checked after validation, according to your requirements.